jazware/jazco-dev/_posts/2025-09-26-interning.md

 		return 0, fmt.Errorf("failed to allocate new UID after 5 attempts") }

-	// Assemble the 64-bit UID from the sequence and assigned UID newUID := (uint64(sequenceNum) << 32) | uint64(assignedUID)
+	// Assemble the 64-bit UID from the sequence ID and assigned UID newUID := (uint64(sequenceNum) << 32) | uint64(assignedUID)

 	// Store the assigned UID back to the sequence key for the next allocation